tabunama/asm2dmodel/THIRD_PARTY_NOTICES.md

 Upstream terms

-- The upstream DTU/LU agreement / academic-use notice is included in the file: LICENSE.
+- The upstream DTU/LU notice is included in the file: LICENSE.

 Requested acknowledgements